Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 Push notifications are received in your implementation of `MyFirebaseMessagingService`, on `onMessageReceived()` method.

-You can use `NexmoClient.isNexmoPushNotification(message.data))` to determine if the message is sent from Nexmo server.
+You can use `NexmoClient.isNexmoPushNotification(message.data))` to determine if the message is sent from Vonage server.

 Use `processPushNotification(message.data, listener)` to process the data received from Firebase Cloud Messaging (FCM) into an easy to use Nexmo object: